 Messiah came 2,000 years ago!
 As a human with a divine qnoma sent by God He was a DIVINE Messiah who chose to martyr himself.
 No one else could, or has ever, fit these particular qualifications besides YaHashua (Y'shua), whose very Name means " is Salvation"....

 The Good News is that Yeshua died for us on that

 "cross"/stake!
 He was the ONLY perfect Person who ever walked the face of this earth - the ONLY one qualified to become our

-redeemer - YHWH's "Final SIN Sacrifice" - someone who chose to martyr himself on man's behalf!
+redeemer - YHWH's "Final SIN Offering" - someone who chose to martyr himself on man's behalf!
 Although He, like all of us, had been given free

 choice, He chose to give His life so that we might have a chance

 to go to Heaven and live for all eternity.
 HaSatan tried to entice

 Him away from God (Zecheriah 3; Matthew 4; Mark 1:13), and away